 In fact, part of your rent goes toward their salary.
 Fixing things is what they get paid (a full wage) to do, which is why many renters don’t tip.

 How Much to Tip

-Holidays are a unique case.
+If you want to offer your building maintenance an additional thanks, then you should decide on an amount of money or other gesture.
+You can stick with our renter survey takers and give a $10 tip if you’d like.
+However, holidays are different.
 You’ll likely hand out thanks to numerous people, all for different amounts.
 Most suggest offering your handyman anywhere from $15 to $40 around the holiday season.
 Either that, or provide a gift.
 Gift cards to coffee shops or a movie theater are also nice options.

 If you can’t offer a monetary thank you, you can always be incredibly kind, thanking profusely.
 You might even offer a glass of lemonade while they work (totally “Oklahoma,” I know).Others have baked cookies for their maintenance staff or tossed them a beer (though we’re sure drinking on the job isn’t recommended).